sachinkr91/api-rest-meetings/libs/javascript/docs/CommandCenterApi.md

 var apiInstance = new BlueJeansOnVideoRestApi.CommandCenterApi();

-var userId = 56; // Integer | The ID of the user of interest.  his value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.
+var userId = 56; // Integer | The ID of the user of interest.
+This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

 var callback = function(error, data, response) {